bioinformatics-training/intro-machine-learning-2018/docs/03-logistic-regression.md

 }
 ```

-To get an idea of what this means, we can generate samples from the GP prior at a set of defined positions along $x$.
-Due to the nature of GPs this is Gaussian distributed:
+To get an idea of what this means, we can generate samples from the GP prior at a set of defined positions along $X$.
+Recall that due to the nature of GPs this is Gaussian distributed:

 ```r